 AN INDULGENT TREAT IN ONLY ONE MINUTE!

 My Cinnamon Roll in a Mug is warm, sticky, doughy and cinnamony.
 The perfect indulgent treat for those times when you absolutely need dessert right now.
 It is completely oil-free and although not what I would call healthy, it is certainly better for you than most commercially made cinnamon rolls.
+If mug cakes aren’t for you but you like sweet rolls, then you might want to check out my Sticky Lemon Strawberry Sweet Rolls.
+They are divine and are cooked in more of a traditional way.

 The roll itself is not overly sweet, although you could add sugar to the actual dough if you wanted to make it a little sweeter.
 With the addition of the frosting though, the sweetness is perfect.